deme-plata/Plata-/README.md

 ## Usage

-To run the BitKnight Coin project, use the following commands:
+To run the PLata Coin project, use the following commands:

 1. Start the gRPC server: